m91michel/mathias-x/_projects/restaurant-penelope.md

 [Restaurant-Penelope](https://restaurant-penelope.de/){:target="_blank"} is a excellent greek Restaurant which is based in my home town Fürth.
 I helped them to decide which CMS they should use, choice a beautify theme and managed all content.

 ## Responsibilities
-- Setup Wordpress
+- Setup and configuration of Wordpress
-- Configure site
-- setup a theme add some customized,
+- Help with choice a nice theme and install these theme
-- Plugins,
+- Plugins for SEO
-- analytics,
+- Setup Google Analytics
-- content
+- Insert content like pages and menu

 {% include gallery %}